Volume fraction: Volume concentration and volume percent

 Volume percent is the concentration of a certain solute, measured by volume, in a solution.
-It has as a denominator the volume of the mixture itself, as usual for expressions of concentration, rather than the total of all the individual component's volumes prior to mixing:
+It has as a denominator the volume of the mixture itself, as usual for expressions of concentration, rather than the total of all the individual components’ volumes prior to mixing:

 Volume percent is usually used when the solution is made by mixing two fluids, such as liquids or gases.
 However, percentages are only additive for ideal gases.

-The percentage by volume (vol%) is one way of expressing the composition of a mixture with a dimensionless quantity; mass fraction (percentage by weight, wt%) and mole fraction (percentage by moles, mol%) are others.
+The percentage by volume (vol%, % v/v) is one way of expressing the composition of a mixture with a dimensionless quantity; mass fraction (percentage by weight, wt%) and mole fraction (percentage by moles, mol%) are others.

 In the case of a mixture of ethanol and water, which are miscible in all proportions, the designation of solvent and solute is arbitrary.
 The volume of such a mixture is slightly less than the sum of the volumes of the components.
 Thus, by the above definition, the term "40% alcohol by volume" refers to a mixture of 40 volume units of ethanol with enough water to make a final volume of 100 units, rather than a mixture of 40 units of ethanol with 60 units of water.
 The "enough water" is actually slightly more than 60 volume units, since water-ethanol mixture loses volume due to intermolecular attraction.